J'Nathan Bullock

 He was signed by the New York Jets of the National Football League as an undrafted free agent in 2009, but did not make the final roster.
 He has since played basketball in Australia, Belgium, Iceland, Finland, and the Philippines.

 Early years

-Bullock had played football at Flint Northern High School.
+Bullock was born in Flint, Michigan on June 25, 1987.
+He had played football at Flint Northern High School.

 American Football

 New York Jets

 Although Bullock did not play football in college, he was signed as a tight end by the New York Jets of the National Football League.
 He was waived by the team on August 16.

 Basketball

 College career

 Bullock played college basketball for four seasons at Cleveland State University, where he earned a Bachelor of Arts from the College of Liberal Arts and Social Sciences.

 Professional career

 Australia (2010)

 In early 2010, Bullock signed with the Geelong Supercats where he averaged 19 points and 7 rebounds per game, helping the club win the SEABL championship.